ircdocs/modern-irc/index.md

          Command: AUTHENTICATE

 The `AUTHENTICATE` command is used for SASL authentication between a server and a client.
-The client must support and successfully negotiate the `"sasl"` client capability (as listed below in the specifications) before using this command.
+The client must support and successfully negotiate the `"sasl"` client capability (as listed below in the SASL specifications) before using this command.

 The `AUTHENTICATE` message may be sent from the server to the client.

-For the exact semantics of the `AUTHENTICATE` command, please see the [IRCv3.1](http://ircv3.net/specs/extensions/sasl-3.1.html) and [IRCv3.2](http://ircv3.net/specs/extensions/sasl-3.2.html) SASL Authentication specifications.
+For the exact semantics of the `AUTHENTICATE` command and negotiating support for the `"sasl"` client capability, please see the [IRCv3.1](http://ircv3.net/specs/extensions/sasl-3.1.html) and [IRCv3.2](http://ircv3.net/specs/extensions/sasl-3.2.html) SASL Authentication specifications.

 ### PASS message